University of Idaho: History

 On January 30, 1889, Governor Edward Stevenson of the Idaho Territory signed the territorial legislature's Council Bill No. 20, which officially established the UI as the upcoming state's land-grant institution.
 Nearly four years later, the university opened for classes on October 3, 1892.

 The choice of location for the University of Idaho was an "Olive Branch of Peace" by Gov. Stevenson for his actions in styming the nearly successful effort to detach the north Idaho Panhandle and join the state of Washington.

-On November 13, 2022, four University of Idaho students were stabbed to death in an off-campus rented home in Moscow, Idaho.
+Formed by the Idaho Territory legislature in 1889, the university opened its doors in 1892 with a class of 40 students.
+The first graduating class in 1896 consisted of two men and two women.

+In 2023, the University of Idaho established a non-profit organization, Four Three Education, which would acquire the University of Phoenix by issuing $550 million in bonds (creating an estimated $685 million in debt).
+Idaho spent approximately $7 million on consultants prior to the deal.
+Three University of Idaho administrators sit on the Four Three board, including UI attorney Kent Nelson.
+The slate of directors of Four Three Education will be selected by the Regents of the University of Idaho.
+However, President Green and University of Phoenix President Chris Lynne will be ex-officio members with full voting rights.

 Campus

 According to the U of I Facts Books, the Moscow campus, abutting the Washington state line, is 1585 acre, including 253 buildings with a replacement value of $812 million.
 It has 49 acre of parking lots, 1.2 mi of bike paths, 22 computer labs, an 18-hole golf course on 150 acre, 80 acre of arboreta, and 860 acre of farms.